Season two taste

 3. Evenly spread the brown sugar and cinnamon over the butter, and finish with a pinch of flaky sea salt.

-5. Place in a 9x13 inch casserole pan, lined with parchment paper and sprayed with pan release spray.
-Place in a preheated 375℉ oven for 28 minutes.
+5. Place in a 9x13 inch casserole pan, lined with parchment paper and sprayed with nonstick spray.
+Place in a preheated 375℉ oven for 28 minutes or until golden brown.
 Let cool for 5 minutes then spread cream cheese icing on top of the rolls and enjoy!

 Cream Cheese Icing

-1. Place softened cream cheese, icing sugar, salt, and vanilla extract in the bowl of your mixer fitted with the whip attachment.
+1. Place room temperature cream cheese, powdered sugar, salt, and vanilla extract in the bowl of your mixer fitted with the whip attachment.

-2. Mix to combine on low to medium speed, using a rubber spatula scrape down the sides of the bowl.
+2. Mix to combine on low to medium speed, using a rubber spatula scrape down the edges of the bowl.

-3. Add the heavy cream, and increase the speed to high, creating a fluffy and smooth icing.
+3. Add the heavy cream, and increase the speed to high, creating a fluffy and smooth cream cheese icing.

 Nutrition